milankostak/Marker-detection-NN/YOLOv3/README.md

 ...
 ```

-Since so many users report to use tools like LabelImg to generate xml format annotations, I add one demo script on VOC dataset to do the convertion.
+Since so many users report to use tools like LabelImg to generate xml format annotations, I add one demo script on VOC dataset to do the conversion.
 Check the `misc/parse_voc_xml.py` file for more details.

 (2)  class_names file: